 Under the terms of the grant from the National Board, local agencies chosen to receive funds must: be private voluntary non-profits or units of government; be eligible to receive Federal funds; have an accounting system; practice nondiscrimination; have demonstrated the capacity to deliver emergency food and/or shelter programs; and, if they are a private voluntary organization, they must have a voluntary board.
 Qualifying agencies are urged to apply.

-During the most recent completed funding cycle, Onondaga County Jurisdiction distributed EFSP funds to six local organizations.
-These agencies were responsible for providing approximately 265,000 meals, and 114 individuals with emergency assistance.
+During the most recent funding cycle, Onondaga County Jurisdiction distributed EFSP funds to seven local organizations.
+These agencies were responsible for providing approximately 330,175 meals, and, twenty-five individuals with emergency assistance.

-Agencies interested in applying for EFSP funds may request an application by contacting Ms. Meredith Ouderkirk by email: firstname.lastname@example.org; by phone: 315-428-2220; or by mail: Local EFSP Board, United Way of Central New York, 980 James St, Syracuse, NY 13220-2129.
-Applications are to be submitted electronically to email@example.com or post-marked by 12:00 pm (noon) on Wednesday, May 20h, 2020.
-Applications submitted later will not be accepted unless otherwise communicated.
+Agencies interested in applying for EFSP funds may request an application by contacting Meredith Ouderkirk by email: MOuderkirk@unitedway-cny.org; by phone: 315-428-2220; or by mail: Local EFSP Board, United Way of Central New York, 980 James St, Syracuse, NY 13220-2129.
+Applications are to be submitted electronically to MOuderkirk@unitedway-cny.org by March 2, 2022, at 4:30 pm.

 Links to Resources: